 - Old Subtractions

-battles on BotB are similar to HTML battles
+battles on BotB are the successor to HTML battles

 In HTML5 battles, BotBr

 if you want to use it) are permitted; Flash, Java, and anything else that requires a plugin are not (video and audio tags ARE allowed however, this is

 HTML5 afterall).
 The submitted file must either be a standalone .html file or a .zip file containing the main .html file and other assets.

 s, created during the entry period).
 Hotlinking to files on the Internet is prohibited, since it wastes bandwidth from the host, is prone to breaking, and would likely break one of the other rules as is.
 This means that resources utilizing server connections (such as PHP code) is forbidden as well.

 HTML5 has different standards than HTML; adding and removing features that separate it from the past allow it to be the standard of the modern web.
 Here's some essential info for some of these standards.

 - Documents now require a doctype and a character set to be declared at the beginning, before the <html> tag and in the head tags respectively.
 Usually <!DOCTYPE html> and <meta charset="UTF-8"> will suffice.

 - <title></title> is now required in the head tags.

 - <section> represents a generic document or application section.
 It can be used together with the h1, h2, h3, h4, h5, and h6 elements to indicate the document structure.